 The cemetery currently costs the village £2,000 a year to maintain, not including one off charges such as tree surgery, maintenance to the fence and gate and the path the council recently had laid in the new part of the cemetery.

-Interment of a child up to 7 years: No charge
+Purchase of exclusive rights of a child up to 7 years No charge

 Memorials for cremation plots must be no more than 18 inches square and positioned flush with the ground level to aid grass cutting.